irbekrm/learning-various/linux/perf/README.md

 - ring buffer- a data structure that is always the same size (older messages get deleted)

 #### `vmstat`
+- `vmstat -w [interval[count]]`
+- `r`- number of processes waiting for CPU -> saturation
+- `si`/`so` - swap-ins, swap-outs -> whether the server is out of memory
+- `free` - the amount of free memory
+- `us`, `sys` - user space time, system space time.
+Whether the load is application level or kernel level
+- `wa` - wait for disk I/O -> can point at disk bottleneck
 - memory swap-out - when there's no longer free space in physical memory and kernel writes some of the data in memory to disk
 - memory swap-in - when previously swapped out data is needed by a process, so kernel needs to write it to memory again
+- large number of swap-in/swap-out operations can affect performance
+- how aggressively the kernel swaps out memory (i.e writes to disk pages belonging to idle processes) can be configured
 - user space time- time CPU spends doing work in user space
 - system space time - time CPU spends doing work in system (kernel space)
+- CPU saturation- how many processes are _waiting_ for to be executed by the CPU

+## Useful

+`dd if=/dev/urandom of=500MBfile bs=1M count=500` - generate some CPU load (from https://www.thomas-krenn.com/en/wiki/Linux_Performance_Measurements_using_vmstat)

 ## Resources
 - Netflix blog post on Linux Performance Analysis https://netflixtechblog.com/linux-performance-analysis-in-60-000-milliseconds-accc10403c55